Binche Palace: Construction of the Renaissance palace

 Queen Mary of Hungary became governor of the Netherlands in 1528.
 She often stayed in Binche, which soon became one of her favourite residences.
 Her brother, Charles V, Holy Roman Emperor, presented the city and the imperial estate of Binche to her in 1545.
 Mary decided to raze the medieval castle to the ground and to construct a magnificent and sumptuous palace in its place.
 It was one of the first Renaissance palaces in the Netherlands.
-The architect-sculptor Jacques du Broeucq was responsible for the design.
+The architect-sculptor Jacques Du Brœucq was responsible for the design.
 He also constructed for Mary a hunting lodge close by to Binche in Morlanwelz, called the Château of Mariemont (literally, "Mary-Mount").
 The construction of Binche Palace took three years, and the building looked very similar to a Renaissance castle earlier designed and constructed by Du Broeucq in Boussu.
 Of the old medieval castle, only the wing renovated by Margaret of York remained.

 The palace complex consisted of two towers and a two-story main building and two additional one-story wings.
 In addition, there was a chapel.
 There were various halls, a grand and a small gallery, dining rooms, kitchens, stables and other buildings.
 Most impressive were the large hall on the first floor (30 by 13.5 metres) and the 'riche logis' of Mary (18 by 9 metres).
 The palace was hailed as one of the wonders of the world.